Yancey-Blog/blog-desktop-v2/README.md

 # Blog Desktop v2

-The **Desktop frontend** for Yancey blog with React, Next.js, styled-components, Apollo Client and GraphQL.
+The **desktop website** for Yancey blog with React, Next.js, styled-components, Apollo Client and GraphQL.

 _This library is part of the [BEG (Blog Environment Group)](https://github.com/Yancey-Blog)_ ecosystem 📖